arcazj/openbexi_timeline/README.md

 openbexi_timeline is a data-driven interactive timeline for visualizing temporal data.

 # Getting started with a simple openbexi_timeline
+Here are a few easy steps to create a openbexi simple timeline.
-This code below creates a openbexi timeline with two bands.
-A monthly upper band and an yearly lower band.
+Two bands are created, A monthly upper band and an yearly lower band.
 The lower band acts as a zoomed-out overview for the upper band and become a lot denser:

 <img src="https://raw.githubusercontent.com/arcazj/openbexi_timeline/master/doc/openbexi_timeline_space_exploration.PNG" />

 ## header:
-Openbexi timeline works with tree.js, using WebGL to create all objects and materials to build a timeline.
+Openbexi timeline works with tree.js, using WebGL to create all objects and materials to build a timeline. jsCalendar, a simple javascript calendar has been included to browse events and sessions in the timeline.

 <img src="https://raw.githubusercontent.com/arcazj/openbexi_timeline/master/doc/openbexi_timeline_space_exploration_header.PNG" />